MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ```

 The Github Packages service doesn't support NuGet feeds that are scoped to a repository.
 The feed
 must be associated with a user account or organization.
-Packages published to the feed can be
-associated with a repository.

 You must use credentials for all operations with a GitHub Packages feed.
 For more information, see
-the _Authenticating to GitHub Packages_ section of [Working with the NuGet registry][07].
+the _Authenticating to GitHub Packages_ section of [Working with the NuGet registry][11].

 ### GitHub Packages limitations